maariaw/minesweeper-helper/documentation/week-2-report.md

 #### I made a first implementation of CSP solver

 I found a video that teaches how to code a CSP solver in Python.
 I think I managed to imitate it in Java pretty well.
 It's just the bare bones for this algorithm for now.
 I created the required classes and call it from the method that should return highlighted possible moves.
 For now it prints out a suggested solution.
 It does identify correctly the squares that definitely do have mines or don't have mines.
 But for the ones that are actually guesswork it just assigns the first value that it could possibly be.
 I need to make it differentiate between surefire squares and guesses.
 It also needs a lot of other work before being even close to the Studholme algorithm.

+#### I created unit tests

+I didn't yet manage to *comprehensively* unit test all the code I wrote.
+The core also doesn't yet work quite as I hope the finished algorithm to work, so I will have to think about what kinds of unit tests are most useful.
+The most exciting test is always running the game and seeing if my bot correctly identifies definite mines and safe squares.
+But I will put more effort into automated testing next week.

 ### What did I learn?